Where To Put All That Stuff

 Another benefit to consider when you add a storage shed or garage to your property is the added security it provides for your equipment.
 Unfortunately in today’s world things do go missing.
 If you run a business such as a horse farm or store, with a lot of foot traffic this can be a major concern.
 A storage option also keeps all that most interesting equipment and tools safely stored away from curious children.

 If you are on a budget and need something extra fast check out the Stoltzfus Structures Liquidation page where you will find some superb deals.
 You don’t need to go through another winter without the storage you need just because dollars may be in short supply either.
-Stoltzfus Structures offers a great financing option through a 3rd party lender with good rates and a simple and confidential application process.
+Stoltzfus Structures offers a great financing option on items like our outdoor & storage garden storage sheds through a 3rd party lender with good rates and a simple and confidential application process.
 So leaving your ‘stuff’ high and dry is a really good idea.